sayuri-moodliar/Digital-transformation_Telecom/README.md

 Steps in project process:

-1: The digital transformation team
+1: Selecting and assigning the digital transformation team

-2: Macroeconomic market research
+2: Conducting macroeconomic market research

-3: Digital audit and needs analysis of the client
+3: Conducting a digital audit and needs analysis of the client

 4: Presentation of findings to client

 5: Feedback from client

-6: Update findings and way forward
+6: Updating findings and way forward

-7: Implementation
+7: Implementation of project plan

-8: Review of process and implementation
+8: Reviewing process and implementation

-9: Draft report to client
+9: Issuing draft report to client

-10: Feedback and final report
+10: Feedback and submission of final report

 See Code tab for presentations, checklists, surveys and other documents used.

 Contact Owner for access to documents classified as Private